omeid/uconfig/README.md

   conf := &Config{}

   files := uconfig.Files{
-    "config.json": json.Unmarshal,
+    {"config.json", json.Unmarshal}
     // you can add more files if you like,
-    // they will be applied in this order.
+    // they will be applied in the given order.
   }

   c, err := uconfig.Classic(&conf, files)